virginijalegionas/PupBranch/README.md

-## pupBranch
+## PupBranch
-The aim of this project: keep up with the selenium web automation skills and improve them.
+The aim of this project: learn web automation using puppeteer node.js

 **Project Info:**
 - automation tests created for this demo page: https://demoqa.com/
-- selenium was used for automation
+- puppeteer was used for automation
-- coded with C#
+- coded with node.js (javaScript)
 - xpaths handled with chroPath
 - no .runSettings required for this project